An executive committee tailored to our industrial ambition

 THE STRENGTH OF DIVERSITY

 Many forms of diversity are represented on Nexans’ Executive Committee including religion, gender, sexual orientation and cultural pluralism, with five nationalities including the first member from Norway, a country representing the second largest employee base at Nexans.
 January 2020 saw the nomination of the Group’s first woman managing one of Nexans’ 4 Business Groups, representing 31% of EBITDA and 71% of CAPEX and at the heart of the Group’s strategy.
-With female representation standing at 10%, the Executive Committee is increasing the percentage of women - both among its members and in top management positions - from 13% in 2018 and 15% in 2020 with an objective of between 18% and 20% by 2023.
+With the appointment of Elyette Roux in August 2021, female representation at the Executive Committee is standing at 18%.
+The objective is to reach 18 to 20% by 2023 among the top management.
 The current succession plan for the Executive Committee has identified two women internally who, if needed, could succeed two male incumbents.
-In addition, the Group has committed to adding one woman to the Executive Committee by the end of 2024.

 A YEAR OF PANDEMIC MANAGEMENT